 Type 2 diabetes is the most common form of diabetes, making up 90 to 95 percent of all cases.
 Type 2 diabetics either don’t produce enough insulin or become resistant to their own over time.
 In either case, these individuals need to receive insulin through medication.
 Lifestyle modifications are often helpful to help gain control of high blood sugar levels.

 A third type, gestational diabetes, can occur during pregnancy.
 It often resolves soon after birth, though affected individuals may be at higher risk of developing Type 2 diabetes.

 Uncontrolled diabetes can lead to many health problems, some potentially fatal.
-Vascular disease ––which is any condition that affects your circulatory system including arteries, veins and lymph vessels―is one of the more severe complications.
-But why do diabetics suffer from vascular damage in the first place?
+Vascular disease, which refers to any condition that affects your circulatory system including arteries, veins, and lymph vessels, is one of the more severe complications.

-The reason is relatively straightforward.
-When diabetes is not properly controlled, the result is too much glucose circulating in the blood.
-This damages the blood vessels, which leads to various vascular diseases.
+When diabetes is not controlled, the result is too much glucose circulating in the blood.
+Over time, this damages blood vessels, leading to vascular diseases, including vein disease.

 This diabetic eye disease has two variations: diabetic retinopathy or diabetic macular edema (DME).
 Retinopathy is the leading cause of blindness in diabetics and also increases the risk of developing cataracts and glaucoma.

 Diabetic retinopathy occurs as a result of changes to blood vessels in the retina.
 Vision can become distorted; in severe cases, you can go blind.

 DME involves swelling of a specific area of the retina called the macula.
 This condition often goes unnoticed until vision is already affected.
 Symptoms of DME include recurring floating spots and blurred vision.